ejhigson/perfectns/README.md

 ##### Likelihoods and Priors

 This package uses only spherical likelihoods and priors L(r) and P(r), where the radial coordinate r = |theta|.
-Any perfect nested sampling evidence or parameter estimation calculation is equivalent to some problem with spherically symmetric likelihoods and priors (see Section 3 of [Higson (2017b)](https://arxiv.org/abs/1703.09701) for more details), so with suitable choices of L(r), P(r) and the parameter estimation quantity a wide variety of tests can be performed with this package.
+Any perfect nested sampling evidence or parameter estimation calculation is equivalent to some problem with spherically symmetric likelihoods and priors (see Section 3 of [Higson et al. (2017a)](https://arxiv.org/abs/1703.09701) for more details), so with suitable choices of L(r), P(r) and the parameter estimation quantity a wide variety of tests can be performed with this package.
 L(r) must be a monotonically decreasing function of the radius r, so that the likelihood increases as r decreases to a maximum at r=0.

 Nested statistically estimating the shrinkage in the fraction of the prior volume remaining X.